Manaslu Circuit Trek - 14 Days

 12Day

-Trek from Bhimtang to Tilje village and then drive to Besisahar
+Trek from Bhimtang to Dharapani

 Today is a long day of walking, so start early after breakfast at Bhimtang.
 The beginning of your day will take you straight downhill through the rhododendron and pine forests until you arrive at the Dudh Khola River, which you will follow back to its source.